 Using a armband eg. Libreband or Dexband, offers a comfortable means to secure a sensor and can be taken on and off as often as necessary.
 Librebands are durable and don’t curl or wear in the same way as stickers, tape or patches.

 To allow for good adhesion of the sensor to the skin, wait at least one hour after application before exercising, playing sport or getting it wet.
 Sweat can weaken the adhesion, especially where it is ‘dripping’ down the arms.

 Hot showers or baths can affect the flow of blood in the body and raise glucose readings temporarily.
 Fluctuating skin temperatures can therefore have an affect the outer layer of skin and its elasticity, so may cause the glue holding the sensor on to become unstuck.

 Sun creams and aftersun moisturisers can also affect the skin’s grip to a sensor.
 In hot conditions, you may need to consider additional support to hold the sensor on.

-The Libreband® is an armband cover designed to protect the Libre sensor whilst transforming the look of a medical device into a sports accessory.
-And give it some style!
+Libreband® and Dexbands are armbands designed to protect sensors from knocks whilst transforming the look of a medical device into a sports accessory and give it some style!

 These can be worn when exercising, playing sports, swimming or at day or night – for wherever or whenever you’re likely to accidentally knock the sensor.